syncfusion-content/javascript-docs/js/api/ejDiagram.md

 Defines a combination of keys and key modifiers, on recognition of which the command will be executed

-### commandManager.commands.gesture.key `string`
+### commandManager.commands.gesture.key `enum`
 {:#members:commandmanager-commands-gesture-key}

-Sets the key value, on recognition of which the command will be executed
+Sets the key value, on recognition of which the command will be executed.

 #### Default Value

-* Keys.None
+* ej.datavisualization.Diagram.Keys.None

 #### Example